Crochet for Stress Relief with Patternless Projects

 This is a crochet course for beginners and those who want to learn to crochet in a stress-free way.
-Knowledge of patterns is not necessary, as you will learn how to make basic shapes without patterns!
-The course includes videos that break down the chain stitch, the American single crochet stitch, and the American double crochet stitch.
-Slow motion videos are included as a follow-along.
-There are also instructions for 4 different crochet projects, with variations, that include additional instructions for binding off, edging, turning corners, crocheting in the round, changing colors, and creating a granny square.
-Learn to make four beginners projects from start to finish: a pot holder, scarf, afghan, and drawstring bag - all at your own pace!
+A knowledge of patterns is not necessary, as you will learn how to make basic shapes without ever reading a pattern.
+Learn to make four beginner-level projects from start to finish: a pot holder, scarf, afghan, and drawstring bag - all at your own pace!
+This course includes at-speed and slow motion videos that break down all the stitches and techniques you will need to get started crocheting real projects today!

 Amy Lynn Hess is an Atlanta area poet, painter, potter, publisher, professor, and dramaturg.
 She holds a B.S. in Theatre and Interpretation from Central Michigan University, an M.A. in Theatre History and Criticism from Ohio University, and an M.F.A. in Creative Writing from Naropa University's Jack Kerouac School of Disembodied Poetics.
 She has published three chapbooks of poetry and a textbook about sentence diagramming, and she is the editor-in-chief for her small poetry publishing company, Gypsy Daughter.
 She has been an English and General Education Professor since March of 2008, having previously held jobs as an administrative assistant, bookkeeper, sales clerk and product expert at an art supply store, librarian, high school teacher, tutor, properties manager, costumer, make-up artist, and managing director at a non-profit playhouse.